learn-co-curriculum/react-hooks-components-basics/README.md

 ## React Application Idea

-Let's imagine we want a blog article online describing the fact (note: not opinion) of why Bjarne Stroustrup has the [perfect lecture oration][bjarne-stroustrup].
+Let's imagine we want a blog article describing the fact (note: not opinion) of why Bjarne Stroustrup has the [perfect lecture oration][bjarne-stroustrup].

 Naturally, we want our blog article to display comments made by readers that agree with our statement.
 In summary, we want an application that displays an opinion and responses to that opinion (like a 'comments' section).

 We will flesh out this example by following two steps: